woodsjl/ECE497repo/hw03/ReadMe.md

 	two temp101 sensor one with address to vss one with address to ground test1 button to P9_13
 	test2 button to P9_17
+	wire the alert1 pin from sensor 1 to P9_14
-	wire the alert pin from sensors to P9_14 when the test1 button is pressed the program will read all the values in the four registers of the sensor and then set the high and low limits when the test2 button is pressed the program will do the same as test1 but for the
+	wire the alert2 pin from sensor 2 to P9_18
+	when the test1 button is pressed the program will read all the values in the four registers of the sensor and then set the high and low limits when the test2 button is pressed the program will do the same as test1 but for the